DevYukine/rustfoil/README.md

 `--add-non-nsw-files` | Adds files without valid NSW ROM extension(NSP/NSZ/XCI/XCZ) to index `--add-nsw-files-without-title-id` | Adds files without valid Title ID `-h`, `--help` | Prints help information
+`--headless` | If OAuth should be done headless (this will give you a key to paste into the rustfoil.exe window rather than automatically generating your token; use this if you're having trouble configuring OAuth otherwise)
-`--headless` | If OAuth should be done headless `--no-recursion` | Scans for files only in top directory for each Folder ID entered `--share-files` | Share all files inside the index file (not recommended, use OAuth) `--share-folders` | Share all folders inside the provided folders (not recommended, use OAuth) `--share-index` | Shares the index file that is uploaded to Google Drive `--tinfoil-auth` | If Tinfoil authentication files should be generated `--upload-my-drive` | If the index file should be uploaded to My Drive
+`--no-recursion` | Scans for files only in top directory for each Folder ID entered `--share-files` | Share all files inside the index file `--share-folders` | Share all folders inside the provided folders `--share-index` | Shares the index file that is uploaded to Google Drive `--tinfoil-auth` | If Tinfoil authentication files should be generated `--upload-my-drive` | If the index file should be uploaded to My Drive